symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

 *************

 - Complete :doc:`creating a mosaic <../mosaic/creating-a-mosaic>` guide.
-- Create :ref:`accounts <setup-creating-a-test-account>` for ComfyClothingCompany, Alice, And Bob.
+- Create :ref:`accounts <setup-creating-a-test-account>` for CharlieChocolateFactory, Alice, And Bob.
-- Load ComfyClothingCompany's account with enough |networkcurrency| to pay for the transactions fees and creation of mosaics.
+- Load CharlieChocolateFactory's account with enough |networkcurrency| to pay for the transactions fees and creation of mosaics.

 ******************************
 Creating a restrictable mosaic